alvarosantamariagomez/sari/README.md

 SARI can be run:
 - remotelly from the shinyapps server at this link https://alvarosg.shinyapps.io/sari
 - locally on your machine using a prebuilt Docker image available at https://hub.docker.com/r/alvarosg/sari
-- locally on your machine after installing R, RStudio and all the R dependencies given in the [INSTALL](INSTALL) file.
+- locally on your machine after installing R (optionally RStudio) and all the package dependencies given in the [INSTALL](INSTALL) file.
 Once all this is set up, then just clone, open and run the [source code](app.R) in RStudio or simply execute `library(shiny)` and then `runGitHub("sari","alvarosantamariagomez",launch.browser=T)`

+The [SARI shell script](/scripts/sari.sh) can also be used to launch SARI from the command line on Unix-like desktop environments.
+To add the script to the PATH environment variable of your system use this from the SARI Git directory:
+`sudo ln -s $(realpath scripts/sari.sh) /usr/local/bin/.`

 The files containing the GNSS series (or any other type of series) can be uploaded from your local machine or from specific remote servers via some parameters included in the URL.
-The latter option allows adding links on websites that open specific GNSS series with SARI, like for example [this one.](https://alvarosg.shinyapps.io/sari/?station=TLSE&server=NGL&product=FINAL)
+The latter option makes it possible to complement an online series database with an online time series analysis toolkit like SARI.
+See for example [this link.](https://alvarosg.shinyapps.io/sari/?station=TLSE&server=NGL&product=FINAL)

-The [SARI shell script](/scripts/sari.sh) can be used to launch SARI on the web browser from the command line of Unix-like desktop environments.
-To add the script to the PATH environment variable of your system use
-`sudo ln -s $(realpath scripts/sari.sh) /usr/local/bin/.`

-The [about.pdf](/www/about.pdf) file contains detailed information on how to run SARI, including the description of all the implemented functionalities.
-This file is also accessible from the main web interface of SARI by clicking the `Help` button.
+The [help file](/www/about.pdf) contains detailed information on how to use SARI, including the description of all the implemented functionalities.
+This file is also accessible from the main web interface of SARI by clicking on the `Help` button.
 Further details and some examples can be found in:

 Santamaría-Gómez, A. (2019) SARI: interactive GNSS position time series analysis software.
 GPS solutions, 23:52.
 DOI: [10.1007/s10291-019-0846-y](https://link.springer.com/article/10.1007/s10291-019-0846-y)

-A video tutorial is also available here: https://youtu.be/Zt61jzehhoc
+A video tutorial is also available [here](https://youtu.be/Zt61jzehhoc).
 This video tutorial was made with a previous version of SARI and does not include the latest additions and corrections, but it is still valid to learn the general usage of the app.